top of page

 The adjective 'civil' has a noteworthy etymology rooted in the Latin word 'civilis.'
 This Latin term is derived from 'civis,' meaning 'citizen' or 'member of a community.'
 In ancient Rome, 'civilis' referred to matters concerning citizens and the broader community.
 As the Roman Empire expanded, the concept of citizenship and the associated rights and responsibilities became increasingly important.
 Consequently, 'civil' evolved to encompass all matters related to citizens, society, or the general public.
 This etymology underscores the close connection between the word 'civil' and the idea of being a responsible member of a community or society, emphasizing the importance of social order, cooperation, and civic engagement in the term's historical development.

-Quiz: Find the meaning of civil
+Quiz: Find the meaning of the adjective civil:

 Try Again!